In The News

 2017 Wolf Number Climb to Record High

 Monitoring efforts, conducted from Dec.
-2016 through mid-April 2017 primarily by volunteers under the supervision of the Wisconsin Department of Natural Resources, detected an overwinter minimum wolf count of 925-956 and 232 packs.
+2016 through mid-April 2017 primarily by volunteers and paid agency staff under the supervision of the Wisconsin Department of Natural Resources, detected an overwinter minimum wolf count of 925-956 and 232 packs.

 “This represents a 6.8 percent increase from the 2015-16 minimum wolf count (866-897 and 222 packs),” reported David MacFarland, DNR large carnivore specialist.
 “The current minimum count represents the third year of growth and a record high for Wisconsin.”